 VIDEO: Equipment Needs

-Life.Church Broadcast team recently did a YouTube Live answering your technical questions.
-View the full video below, and then check out their recommendations for church online equipment.
+Interested in a practical look at some gear & setup options for Church Online Platform?
+Life.Church Broadcast team did a YouTube Live answering your technical questions.
+View the full video below and check out their recommendations for church online equipment.

-- Trim the beginning and end of the video within your phone’s built-in app.
+- Trim the beginning and end of the video with your phone’s built-in app.

 If you’re able to spend a little bit of money and want a truly live experience, here’s some equipment to get started: